iBeeXYZ/ClienThings/README.md

 Instead of waiting for an indication from the server, the client will simulate it at the right time, without delay.

 ## Disclaimer
-This mod may be detected as a cheat by some anti-cheats.
+On a very high ping, this mod may be detected as a cheat by some anti-cheats.
 Use with caution on public servers.

-## Complementary
-If you use this mod, you might be interested by [No Bugs](https://modrinth.com/project/no-bugs)
+(Even though there is very little chance of being banned)

 ## Compatibility
 **ClienThings** should work on any client and server.